 Choosing a name

 Some prospective parents know what they want to call their child long before they even get pregnant but for others, choosing a name can be a much more time-consuming and difficult process.
 If you don’t have a name, there are lots of places you can look for inspiration.
-You may want to use names that mean something to you because of friends or family members that are special to you, you might want to factor in places you’ve visited, or you may like names that you’ve seen in books or films, for example.
+You may be interested in finding out your surname meaning or want to use names that mean something to you because of friends or family members that are special to you, you might want to factor in places you’ve visited, or you may like names that you’ve seen in books or films, for example.
 It’s also a great idea to look through name books to find out more about meanings and to search for ideas online using lists like the most popular boys names or 67 vintage baby girl names.
 Some people prefer to wait until they see their baby to decide which names to go for.
 It’s common to have a few leading contenders and to choose a first name and middle names when you can see which names suit your baby best.

 Stocking up on essentials